Franciscojmara/Mex-ClimMacro/READme.md

 ```bash
 docker compose build --no-cache
 ```

+> **Windows users:** Run this command from PowerShell, Git Bash, or VSCode terminal, and ensure Docker Desktop is running.

 This step prepares everything needed to run the project (R, packages, dependencies).
 It may take a few minutes the first time.